Optimisation of the vertex detector and measurement of Higgs decays to second-generation quarks at the CEPC: Introduction

 Electron–positron colliders provide uniquely clean environments that facilitate precision studies of the Higgs boson properties, crucial for probing physics beyond the Standard Model (SM)~\cite{ES}.
 Among proposed future facilities, the Circular Electron–Positron Collider (CEPC) is designed with a large circumference of 100~km and two interaction points~\cite{CEPC_CDR_Acc}, and will operate at various centre-of-mass energies.
 According to its Technical Design Report (TDR)~\cite{CEPC_TDR_Acc,snowmass}, the CEPC is planned to accumulate an integrated luminosity of 20~ab$^{-1}$ at 240~GeV as a Higgs factory~\cite{an2019precision}, yielding $4\times10^6$ Higgs bosons and enabling unparalleled precision in Higgs coupling measurements.
 In addition, it is capable of running at the Z pole (91.2~GeV), the $W^+W^-$ threshold (160~GeV), and could potentially be upgraded to reach the $t\bar{t}$ threshold at 360~GeV.

 Measurements of the $H\to c\bar{c}$ and $H\to s\bar{s}$ directly test the Yukawa couplings between the Higgs and the second-generation quarks.
-The SM predicts the \(H\to c\bar{c}/s\bar{s}\) has a branching ratio of $2.9\%$/$2.3\times10^{-4}$~\cite{SM_BR,Hss_BR,PDG}, therefore, the CEPC is expected to produce 120k/1k of \(H\to c\bar{c}/s\bar{s}\) events.
+The SM predicts the \(H\to c\bar{c}/s\bar{s}\) has a branching ratio of 0.029/$2.3\times10^{-4}$~\cite{SM_BR,Hss_BR,PDG}.
+Notably, these correspond to about 120k $H\to c\bar{c}$ events and about 1k $H\to s\bar{s}$ events at the CEPC when considering all Higgs production modes.
+Among these, approximately one quarter are produced in the $\nu\bar{\nu}H$ final state from $ZH\,(Z\to\nu\bar{\nu})$ and $WW$-fusion processes.
+This channel offers a particularly clean environment in which all visible particles originate from the Higgs decay, and therefore provides a convenient benchmark for the simulation study used in this work.
 With the combination of high-performance detectors and advanced particle reconstruction algorithms, the \(H\to c\bar{c}\) is expected to be measured to a percent-level of accuracy, while discovering the \(H\to s\bar{s}\) decay mode is a critical and promising possibility at the future Higgs factory.

 The vertex detector is essential for Jet Origin Identification (JOI)~\cite{JOI}, which determines the colored parton from which the jet originates, and thus plays a pivotal role in rare Higgs decay measurements.
 The characterization of the vertex detector largely depends on its geometric configuration, particularly the innermost radius and spatial resolution.
 In this work, we quantify the relevant detector metrics such as track impact parameter resolution and JOI performance.
 Furthermore, we evaluate the precision for $ H\to c\bar{c}$ and significance for $ H\to s\bar{s}$ as functions of these detector parameters, explicitly establishing how detector optimisation translates into physics performance.